 First, I gave them freedom, set them free from my tyranny.
 This does not mean anarchy and all-permissiveness!
 I simply removed nitpicking, “released” them, leaving as a connection link between us only my love, patience, compassion, and constant willingness to come to help.

-I cannot say that it was easy to me.
+I cannot say that it was easy for me.
 Even now I continue to struggle; but now it is a struggle with my own ego.
 And my children, who previously only tried to ignore me, are now attracted to me.
-They come for the advice, come just to talk, to sit with me, to be together; they like to stay with me.
+They come for advice, come just to talk, to sit with me, to be together; they like to stay with me.

 Now I try to raise them by my own example: how I try to improve myself.
 There must be no falsity here: it is only sincerity in relationships that gives a positive result!
 If I make mistakes in something, then I admit them and try to correct what can be corrected.